epgreig/similarity-tool/README.md

 #### Link: [https://epgreig.shinyapps.io/similarity-tool/](https://epgreig.shinyapps.io/similarity-tool/?_ga=2.21943161.313882230.1588985783-2134019159.1588985783)
 This is a calculator which outputs a similarity score between two selected Pokemon.
 To visualize the results of this calculator I also created a web app, built from scratch using R Shiny.

 The link above is to the web app hosted on shinyapps.io (free account, 25 hours of usage per month).
-Alternatively, you can clone this repo, open the App.R file in R Studio with the codebase directory as your working directory and click "Run App" (Takes 30-45 seconds to open, for data pre-processing)
+Alternatively, you can clone this repo, open the App.R file in R Studio with the codebase directory as your working directory and click "Run App".

 ## Inspiration